suranabhavya/Boston-Housing-Violation-Classifier/README.md

 The logarithmic transformation of the target variable proved essential for achieving high model performance, indicating that tax values follow a multiplicative rather than additive relationship with underlying property features.

+### Getting it working

+* All of our models are in the 'models' directory.
+These can be run by installing our the required python libraries from the requirements.txt file.

+* The jupyter notebooks can also be run by selecting the same kernel.

+* The cleaning files, PWV_cleaning.ipynb, PAD_clean_EDA.ipynb, and pad_Data_AugNClean.ipynb are required to be run before training and testing the models.
+The base csv files can be downloaded from the link in our datatsets section above.

+* The creation, and setting up of the virtual enviornment and python kernels can be done by running intialize.sh bash script.

+    ```
+    bash initialize.sh
+    ```

 ### Next Steps

 1. We have tried to answer most of the base questions from the original project's document.
 But our insights feel a little incohesive at the moment.
 We need to try to get solid trends from the data.